 Steady communities.
 Strong infrastructure.
 A nation that keeps the lights on.

 Foreign actors have pre-positioned inside American power, water, and communications systems.
 That is documented fact, confirmed in public testimony — not speculation.
 We don’t answer it with alarm.
-We answer it with preparation that earns its keep: resilient communities built on real business plans, and municipal readiness that doesn’t break the bank.
+We answer it with preparation that earns its keep: resilient communities built on real business plans, municipal readiness that doesn’t break the bank, and a push for national readiness governance that finally puts someone in charge.

 Our posture is simple.
 Tell the truth about the threat, then do the calm, fundable work that makes a community able to stand on its own — through a Black Sky Event and long after one.